getian107/PRScs/README.md

  - MCMC_THINNING_FACTOR (optional): Thinning of the Markov chain.
 Default is 5.

  - CHROM (optional): The chromosome on which the model is fitted.
-Useful for parallel computation.
+Parallel computation for the 22 autosomes is recommended.
 Default is iterating through 22 autosomes (can be time-consuming).

 ## Output

 PRS-CS writes posterior SNP effect size estimates for each chromosome to the user-specified directory.
+The output file contains chromosome, rs ID, base pair, A1, A2 and posterior effect size estimate for each SNP.
 Polygenic prediction can be produced by using `PLINK`'s `--score` command.

 ## Test Data